Clinton Lake (Kansas): Natural history

 The woods surrounding the lake are abundant with white tail deer, quail, wild turkey, doves, rabbits, and squirrels.
 Bald eagles, great blue heron, gulls, cormorants, and various types of migratory birds, including American white pelicans and Canada geese, can be seen above and around the lake at different times of the year.
 Clinton Lake is also well-stocked with fish, including blue catfish, smallmouth bass, and channel catfish.
 Invasive zebra mussels are also present.

 Economy

 Clinton Lake is the source of water for over 100,000 people in northeastern Kansas, making it the most relied on reservoir in the state.
 The lake also serves as a popular recreational area with four parks managed by the Army Corps of Engineers, and one park managed by the city of Lawrence.
 The lake offers opportunities for boating, fishing and other water sports.
-The surrounding land, part of which is Clinton State Park, allows access to mountain biking trails, camping, hiking, three disc golf courses, horseback riding, geocaching, hunting, picnicking and wildlife viewing.
+The surrounding land, part of which is Clinton State Park, allows access to mountain biking trails, camping, hiking, three disc golf courses, an off-leash dog park, horseback riding, geocaching, hunting, picnicking and wildlife viewing.

 The Clinton Lake Museum is located near the town of Clinton in an old milk shed that was once part of the town of Bloomington.

 The Wakarusa Music and Camping Festival was held annually in June from 2004 through 2008 and featured a variety of music from bluegrass to hip hop.